Clinical Externship in Family Therapy

 Ackerman’s most intensive program, the Externship Program is designed for experienced practitioners.
 It provides rigorous clinical training in family therapy, with an emphasis on creating a relational understanding and practice that connects the presenting problem to the family members’ current relationships and their relationships over time.
 Different concepts and approaches to change are taught and used according to the “fit” of each family.

 To accommodate the varying schedules of our practicing clinicians, the externship is offered in two ways.
 Both programs run for 12 months and include ample vacation time and holidays.
 The Day Program allows students to complete their training within two years.
 Classes are scheduled from 9:00 a.m. to 5:00 p.m. one day a week.
 An additional four (4) hours per week of clinical work with families during evenings or Saturdays is required.
 The Evening Program allows students to spread their training out over three years.
 Classes are scheduled in the afternoon and evening from 3:00 p.m. to 9:00 p.m. once a week, with an additional requirement of three (3) hours per week for clinical work with families, also during evenings or on Saturdays.
-The didactic seminar sequence must be completed in the first two years.
+The didactic seminar course must be completed in the first two years.

 Clinical Practicum and Supervision